Parasmani-yogi/Parasmani-yogi/README.md

 ## 🚀 About Me

 🎓 M.Sc.
-Mathematics & Computing student at **IIT (ISM) Dhanbad** 🤖 Aspiring **AI / Machine Learning Engineer**
+Mathematics & Computing student at **IIT (ISM) Dhanbad**
-🧠 Passionate about **Generative AI, RAG Systems, Computer Vision & NLP**

-💡 I love building **end-to-end AI systems** — from data preprocessing and model training to deployment using modern tools like Streamlit & AWS.

----
+🤖 Aspiring **AI / Machine Learning Engineer**

+I specialize in developing **end-to-end machine learning and AI-driven applications**, with a strong foundation in data structures, algorithms, and statistical modeling.

+My interests lie in **Generative AI, RAG-based systems, Computer Vision, and NLP**, where I focus on building scalable and practical solutions to real-world problems.

+I am particularly interested in bridging the gap between **research and production**, by designing efficient models and deploying them using modern tools like **Streamlit and AWS**.

 ## 🛠️ Tech Stack